 On March 5, 2018, the Company entered into a Credit Agreement (the "Credit Agreement") with the financial institutions party thereto from time to time (the "Lenders") and SWK Funding LLC, as agent for the Lenders (the "Agent"), for a synthetic royalty financing transaction.
 On and subject to the terms of the Credit Agreement, the Lenders agreed to provide the Company with a multi-draw term loan of up to \$12.0 million, with \$10.0 million advanced to the Company on the date of the Credit Agreement.
-The Company may draw up to an additional \$1.0 million if the Company enters into an agreement to distribute at least 47.5 million units of FC2 in Brazil upon the terms described in the Credit Agreement and up to an additional \$1.0 million if the Company enters into an agreement.
-Under the Credit Agreement, the Company is required to make quarterly payments on the term loan based on the Company's product revenue from net sales of FC2 until the earlier of receipt by the Lenders of a return premium specified in the Credit Agreement or a required payment upon termination of the Credit Agreement is limited to assets relating to FC2 business.
+The Company may draw up to an additional \$1.0 million if the Company enters into an agreement to distribute at least 47.5 million units of FC2 in Brazil upon the terms described in the Credit Agreement and up to an additional \$1.0 million if the Company enters into an agreement to distribute at least 30 million units of FC2 in South Africa upon the terms described in the Credit Agreement.
+Under the Credit Agreement, the Company is required to make quarterly payments on the term loan based on the Company's product revenue from net sales of FC2 until the earlier of receipt by the Lenders of a return premium specified in the Credit Agreement or a required payment upon termination of the Credit Agreement on March 5, 2025 or an earlier change of control of the Company or sale of the FC2 business.
 The recourse of the Lenders and the Agent for obligations under the Credit Agreement is limited to assets relating to FC2.